Lavish1234/nestlepeas/README.md

 * Region is fixed to Germany West Central as per requirement.

 * Global Terraform modules are assumed to exist and are mocked locally.

+## How to Run the Code

+* Initialize Terraform:

+'terraform init'

+* Review the execution plan:

+'terraform plan -var-file=terraform.tfvars'

+* Apply the configuration:

+'terraform apply -var-file=np.tfvars (for non-prod)' 'terraform apply -var-file=np.tfvars (for prod)'